ctfarrell/mhl-site/moose-hide-landing/README.md

 Another easy way to deploy your Next.js app is to use the [Netlify](https://www.netlify.com/with/nextjs/).

 Here is the [Netlify build Documentation](https://docs.netlify.com/configure-builds/get-started/) to host your site from a git repo and some specific [Next.js documentation for Netlify](https://docs.netlify.com/configure-builds/common-configurations/next-js/) for more details.

+## Learn More about Next.js

+To learn more about Next.js, take a look at the following resources:

+- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

+You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!